zjzshyq/zjzshyq.github.io/USL_final_paper.md

 component_9 feature_8 0.77743
 component_10 feature_7 0.97385
 ```
+The result of the first line means that feature 3 with the highest proportion in
+component 1 is 0.44.
+Feature 3 represents the average score of  juice bars  which means people
+from East Asia are keen on the travelling destinations with juice bars that
+may enhance the travel experience.

 The figure below combines two results above and directly shows the ratio of
 each component and the ratio of the feature value in each component.